The End Is Always Near

 - Next was the best break by far when Candice Bergen was playing the "Smart Friend" in a fake PSA defending the extremely dumb.
-Gilda plays the dummy until Candice mixes up the names and can't stop laughing when Gilda runs with the ironic flub with some really funny improv.
+Gilda plays the dummy until Candice mixes up the names and can't stop laughing when Gilda runs with the ironic flub with some hilarious improv.

 - Once again, Jane Curtin does the news featuring the fallout sketch that inspired the above intro.

-- The news commercial was a fake ad for a Polaroid style cheese slicer.
+- The news’s commercial was a fake ad for a Polaroid-style cheese slicer.
 This made me laugh because I was annoyed at first thinking it was another legitimate Polaroid ad like the ones that would pop up in the first season.